miikkako/simple-gameoflife/README.md

-# simple-gameoflife
+# A simple Game of Life
- A simple Game of Life
+ Playing instructions in-game